Timothy C. Hain, MD • Page last modified: August 26, 2020

 Congenital nystagmus (CN) is a term which is applied a diverse group of abnormal eye movements which are noted at birth or shortly thereafter.
 Congenital nystagmus is included under the category of disorders of fixation because it can frequently present as a severe gaze-evoked nystagmus, and because it is often increased by attempts at fixation.

-CN is often (although not always - -see torsional movie above) a dramatic nystagmus, difficult to miss if one looks at the eyes carefully.
+CN is often (although not always - -see torsional movie above) a dramatic nystagmus, difficult to miss if one looks at the eyes at all.
 No special procedure is required to elicit congenital nystagmus, other than that described for registration of gaze-evoked nystagmus, saccades or spontaneous nystagmus.
-The spontaneous nystagmus shows the characteristic worsening in the light.
 The saccade protocol is most suitable because CN often varies with orbital position and is strongest in the light.

 In this movie of jerk type Congenital nystagmus in dark (3 megabytes), the same patient as above is being recorded with a video system in complete darkness.
 Note that the nystagmus has nearly abated.

 Another typical feature of congenital nystagmus is that there is often a "null".
 This is a position of the eyes in the orbit where the eyes are nearly still.
+You can spot the null because the fast phases of the nystagmus go different directions on either side of the null.
 Often people with CN adopt a head posture which allows them to put their eyes into this "null", to improve their visual acuity.